 - in having an emphasis on choosing and using the medicine, tools, and lifestyle changes that support health and balance

 - and in choosing the truly least invasive and most gentle method first (which happens to be the most cost-effective too).

-With all that we do know about the body, there is still so much more that we don’t know.
+With all that we do know about the body, there is still so much to learn.
 The more I learn about medicine, the more I realize how much we don’t actually know.
 It’s truly humbling.
-I find some MDs seem to struggle with standing in this space of not knowing and admitting all the places where western medicine falls short.
-MDs are molded inside a system where the doctor is playing the role of the expert who know is supposed to know more than you about your body, and your role is to be the passive recipient of their sage advice (delivered in rushed a 7-15 minute window that optimizes insurance payout.
-I don’t believe most MDs enjoy working within this oppressive model either, but they also didn’t create it.)
+I find some MDs appear to struggle with standing in this space of not knowing and admitting all the places where western medicine falls short.
+MDs are molded inside a system where the doctor is playing the role of the expert who is supposed to know more than you about your body, and your role is to be the passive recipient of their sage advice (delivered in rushed a 7-15 minute window that optimizes insurance payout).
+I don’t believe most MDs enjoy working within this oppressive model, and they also didn’t create it.

-If circumstance has turned you into a passive recipient, such as in surgery or during acute health crises, having a knowledgable and directive physician is key.
+If circumstances have turned you into a passive recipient, such as in surgery or during acute health crises, having a knowledgable and directive physician is key.
 Doctors do (of course) have deeper insight about your physiology and the clinical experience to be able to predict how things will likely play out.
 However, they still cannot feel what you feel and they cannot know every detail of your story because they do not live inside your body.
-We desperately need to stop externalizing all knowledge and responsibility for our health to the experts.
+Acute illness aside, we desperately need to stop externalizing all knowledge and responsibility for our health to the experts.
 True Health Care is a collaborate partnership.

 For chronic and functional conditions like those resulting from long-standing stress and hormonal imbalance, the “find-the-right-pill” model simply won’t cut it.
 Most physicians are working with a bag of hammers, and whether you bring them a thumbtack or a 6-inch nail, they’re going to use the same tool because that is their training and their mindset.
 They fix, while you comply without question.